Skip to main content

 Comparison of top BBQ injection kits including material, capacity, included needles, and best use case

-Product Material Capacity Included Needles Best For
+Product Material Capacity Needles Best For

 SpitJack Meat Injector Gun Commercial-grade stainless steel 50ml 4 stainless steel Competition BBQ & large cuts